ChrisYounger/git_for_splunk/README.md

 This Splunk app will add and commit any file system changes under a configurable directory to git on a defined schedule.
-It can then optionally push the changes to an external repo.
-This is useful if you want to know what was changed and when in your environment (unfortunatly it cannot tell you "who" - but you could should be able to get a pretty good idea with the help of Splunk audit logs etc).
+It can then optionally push the changes to an external repository.
+This app is useful if you want to know what was changed and when in your environment, or if you want zero-overhead versioning of your dashboards, .conf changes, saved searches etc. Unfortunatly this app cannot tell you "who" make a change - but typically you can get a pretty good idea with the help of Splunk audit logs etc.

-As there are many unique and specific ways of creating git repositories, this app will not do that for you.
+As there are many unique and specific ways of creating git repositories, this app does not do that for you.
 You will also need to configure .gitignore file correctly.
 Typically you should exclude lookup tables (because these can be large and change often), and possibly sensitive files.

 # Typical Installation Instructions